 Angela Buonvino, DO

-completed her residency in Internal Medicine at Winthrop-University Hospital.
+Completed her residency in Internal Medicine at NYU Winthrop Hospital.
 A graduate of the New York College of Osteopathic Medicine, she practiced outpatient medicine for several years prior to joining the inpatient faculty.
 Board-certified in Internal Medicine, Dr. Buonvino is an active Instructor of Medicine at the New York College of Osteopathic Medicine.
 She is a member of the Society of Hospital Medicine and American College of Physicians.

 Erica Ferrara, DO

 Is a graduate of the Internal Medicine Residency Program at Winthrop-University Hospital and received her Doctorate from the New York College of Osteopathic Medicine.
 Board-certified in Internal Medicine, she has been an integral member of the hospitalist team since its infancy, dedicated to inpatient care and medical education.
 A peer-reviewer for the Morbidity and Mortality Committee, she is also a member of the Society of Hospital Medicine and the American College of Physicians.

 Completed her residency in Internal Medicine at Winthrop-University Hospital.
 A graduate of SUNY HSC at Downstate School of Medicine, Dr. Ly has served on the full-time faculty at NYU Winthrop since completing her residency.
 Board-certified in Internal Medicine, she has been a long-standing member of the Morbidity and Mortality Committee and has been an integral contributor to the evolution of the hospitalist program over several years.
 Dr. Ly is also a member of the American College of Physicians.